Unionization and Striking

 - CGSociety, in response to the Gamasutra article: Game industry article: Unionization now?

-Video Game Voice Actors' Union Considers Striking
+Video Game Voice Actors' Union (SAG-AFTRA) Strike

 Official SAG-AFTRA Union Communication